Legion raises $22 million to automate workforce scheduling

 Mondkar says Legion — which competes with startups like Clockwise — has grown by nearly 300% over the last 12 months across both the mid-market and enterprise in segments like retail, hospitality, fitness, food services, and entertainment.
 As of today, the company’s customers include Cinemark Theaters, Dollar General, and SoulCycle.

-Legion Stripes led the series B round, with participation from Workday Ventures, Dollar General, NTT DOCOMO Ventures, and existing backers Norwest Venture Partners, First Round Capital, XYZ Ventures, and Webb Investment Network.
-The rond brings Legion’s total raised to over $32.5 million, following a $10.5 million series A in September 2017.
+Legion Stripes led the series B round, with participation from Workday Ventures, Dollar General, NTT Docomo Ventures, and existing backers Norwest Venture Partners, First Round Capital, XYZ Ventures, and Webb Investment Network.
+The round brings Legion’s total raised to over $32.5 million, following a $10.5 million series A in September 2017.